RKThirteen/DevSchoolProject/homework/src/main/resources/README.md

-# Final Project
+# Final Project - Modified

-Beforehand you should create a branch using the team name and the homework module should be used.

-We thought that it would be nice to put together all the information that you have gathered since DevSchool started.
-Your target is to build an application from scratch which will contain backend implementation.
+Build an application from scratch which will contain backend implementation.
 The idea is to build a course management platform, which should have the following features:

 The student should:
 - Have the possibility to login – Use Spring Security and the password should not be saved in plaintext